Enjoy this post? Save and share!

 • Good morning = Buenos días

-• Where is a bathroom? = ¿Dónde hay un baño?
+• Where is the bathroom? = ¿Dónde hay un baño?

 Google Translate